 If you're going into business with someone, you might consider structuring your company as a general partnership.
-This is a type of business agreement made between two or more individuals who agree to share all assets, profits and liabilities of the business.
+A general partnership is a type of business agreement between two or more individuals who agree to share all assets, profits, and liabilities of the business.

-Below, we examine the main benefits and disadvantages of a general partnership and outline whether this type of business structure is right for you.
+Below we examine a general partnership's main benefits and disadvantages and outline whether this business structure is right for you.

 [Read: 5 Steps to Starting a Business in a Few Hours]